 By drawing inspiration from these stories, you can find similar success.

 Here are three great examples of community marketing used by established brands.

 The Peloton community isn’t about pushy sales or offering a transparent rewards program.
-It’s about interconnecting members with a shared interest in fitness and connecting them with motivational instructors to help them reach their long-term goals.
+It’s about connecting members with a shared interest in fitness to motivational instructors to help them reach their long-term goals.

 Not many brands have embraced the power of personalization the way Maker’s Mark has.

 - Maker’s Mark has gone to great lengths to involve community members in their process and their brand.